 A Multi-Sectorial departmental committee will constitute the Civic Education and Public Participation Coordinating unit (CEPP).
 The unit will coordinate all county bodies who have the legal mandate of the various subject matters addressed in this policy and NSAs who directly work on any of the key policy areas.

-The Coordinating Unit shall prepare guidelines on public participation indicating how they will engage with the public.
-Further, it will prepare an Annual Public Participation Report detailing how public participation was planned, managed, level and quality of engagements, the challenges experienced and how they were encountered, and lessons learnt to be taken into consideration to strengthen citizen engagement.
+The Coordinating Unit shall prepare guidelines on public participation and CE indicating how they will engage with the public.
+Further, it will prepare an Annual Public Participation Report and an Annual Civic Education Report detailing how public participation and CE was planned, managed, level and quality of engagements, the challenges experienced and how they were encountered, and lessons learnt to be taken into consideration to strengthen citizen engagement.
 The Annual Report will be submitted to the County Executive Committee.